lakshygupta/C-Sharp-Resources/README.md

 ```

-* new class called Car
+* new class called Car.
 * It defines a single variable, called color, which of course is used to tell the color of our car.
-* Our Car class defines a constructor
+* Our Car class defines a constructor.
 * It takes a parameter which allows us to initialize Car objects with a color.
-* The Describe() method allows us to get a nice message
+* The Describe() method allows us to get a nice message.
-* Returns a string
+* Returns a string.

 <br>